 Determining the Optimal Scoring Criterion

 Before testing whether lrd could successfully replicate human coded free-recall data, we again needed to determine the optimal cutoff value for this function that would maximize the number of correct hits (e.g., true positives) while minimizing the number of false positives and false negatives.
-To do so, we again turn to a series of sensitivity and specificity analyses for each the three datasets.
+To do so, we again turn to a series of sensitivity/specificity analyses for each dataset.
 These analyses followed the same design used when validating the cued-recall functions.
-Table 5 displays sensitivity and specificity percentages for each dataset computed at each of the selected cutoff values.
-Each of the three datasets displayed a similar pattern of results.
+Table 5 displays sensitivity and specificity percentages for each dataset for each of the selected cutoff values.
+Each of the three datasets displayed similar results.
 Sensitivity and specificity were maximized when the Levenshtein distance was set at either 1 (ad-hoc and categorical lists) or 0 (unrelated lists), though both cutoffs were very similar, indicating that either cutoff would be appropriate.
 We note, however, that both prop_correct_free() and prop_correct_multiple() allow this value to be edited as desired, providing users with maximum control over the scoring process.

 Analyses and Results